-If you’re like many Americans, you're looking at the volatility in the market with some unease.
+If you’re like many Americans, you may feel some unease when there is volatility in the markets.
 No matter what happens, try not to cash out your retirement savings, a move that could trigger taxes and reduce your retirement security in the long run.
 Be patient, and let your money keep growing through the market’s ups and inevitable downs.
 But, do pay attention to the investment choices you make within these plans and their diversification.

 Now could be the perfect time to give yourself a retirement plan checkup, perhaps with the help of a CFP® professional or your accountant.
 Just like your car, your retirement plan needs regular maintenance to make sure it will get you where you’re going.
 A retirement plan tune up can feel like a chore.
-This year, you might get a pleasant surprise as you open the statements and check your online balances.
-Despite the recent volatility, the S&P 500 is up more than 16% compared with a year ago.
+But you may get a pleasant surprise as you open the statements and check your online balances.

 Here are five steps to a retirement plan tune up.